noi-techpark/odh-datacollector-flightdata/README.md

 # Flightdata

-This project contains sources and tools to record flight data via [MQTT](https://mqtt.org/) and to store it in [DynamoDB](https://aws.amazon.com/dynamodb/).
+This project contains sources and tools to record flight data via [MQTT](https://mqtt.org/) and to store it in a [PostgreSQL](https://www.postgresql.org/) database.

 ## Table of Contents